Insights To Help Get You Back To Your Life.

 MYTH #2: Adult Scoliosis Spine Surgery is always invasive.

-FACT: We perform ultra minimally invasive techniques for our adult scoliosis patients.
+FACT: We perform ultra-minimally invasive techniques for our adult scoliosis patients.

-Many patients remember the traditional surgical option for adult scoliosis — large incision and disruption of muscles that led to long hospital stays and recoveries.
+Many patients remember the traditional surgical option for adult scoliosis — large incisions and disruption of muscles that led to long hospital stays and recoveries.
 With the advent of minimally invasive procedures, our team corrects scoliosis deformity through a small incision on the front or side of the body.
 Through the use of robot navigation and high-resolution images, minimally invasive scoliosis surgery corrects the abnormal curvature of the spine typical of adult scoliosis.

 MYTH #3: After scoliosis surgery, I will be out of work for months.